mkt80/pkoPreview/_pages/alumniprogram.md

 ---

 <p>Pale Kai is happy to launch our 2018 Alumni Paddle Program!
-Even if your racing days are over, we would like to encourage our long lost ohana to return to the ocean sport they love.</p>
+Even if your racing days are over, we would like to encourage our long lost ohana to return to the ocean sport they love.
+Alumni are invited to participate in regular Monday and Saturday practices throughout the season, and in offseason paddling. </p>

-<p>This year, alumni paddlers will be integrated into our team practices on Monday's and Saturdays.
-You'll practice with our racing teams, take part in PKO events on and off the water, and get to enjoy all that PKO has to offer.</p>

-<p>Because you won't be racing with PKO, your yearly dues are just $200 and cover all your paddles from March 1st, 2017 thru February 28th, 2018.
-That's a screaming deal and way cheaper than a gym membership.</p>
+<p>Alumni yearly dues are $200 and cover all your paddles from March 1st, 2017 thru February 28th, 2018.</p>

-<p>So head on over to our <a href="http://www.palekai.org/members/registration/">2018 Member Registration</a> and sign up for our Alumni Program.
-It's going to be a great year for PKO and we're looking forward to seeing you on the water.<p>

-<p>For further questions about our Alumni Program, reach out to our membership director, Julie.</p>
+<p>For further questions about our Alumni Program, reach out to our membership director, Julie.
+TO sign up for the 2018 Alumni Program head on over to our <a href="http://www.palekai.org/members/registration/">2018 Member Registration</a>.</p>

 <p>
 <strong>Membership Director</strong>: Julie</p>